romi041999/sc/README.md

 ## Command: _menu_
-`Use this to access NYARI GRATISAN PROJECT through vps terminal`
+`Use this to access Romi Syafrial PROJECT through vps terminal`
 #